 The Entry Clearance Officer (ECO) overseas must be satisfied you are in a genuine and durable relationship with your husband or wife.
 In order to prove this, you will need to show evidence that you have lived together, post marriage or in some cases pre marriage.
 You will need to show numerous documentation, including flight tickets, marriage certificates, visa stamps, evidence of contact, wedding card, exchange of gifts, photographs, evidence of contact, such as social media and so on.
 In some situations, the applicant is pregnant or has had a child and therefore meets the requirement.

-You will need to meet every requirement to be eligible.
-Here are a few examples of the type of documents you should submit;
+You will need to meet every requirement to be eligible, contact us today to obtain a comprehensive checklist of the documents required.

 How do I apply for a UK Spouse application

 Your application will need to be submitted using the Home Office online application form system.
 There are different categories that apply when applying if you are applying from abroad or inside the UK.
 The online system allows you to pay the appropriate fee, including the Immigration Health Surcharge, known as the NHS charge and booking for appointment at a biometric scanning centre, where your supporting documents can be scanned.

 You will need to meet the financial requirement of £18,600 to demonstrate you will not have recourse to public funds.
 There are several ways to meet the financial requirement including: